1894 Ohio State Buckeyes football team

 The 1894 Ohio State Buckeyes football team represented Ohio State University in the 1894 college football season.
 They played all their home games at Recreation Park and were coached by Jack Ryder.
 The Buckeyes finished the season with a 6–5 record.
+It is the last time, Ohio State lost to the same team twice in a season.
+That still stands as of the 2024 season.